Cyril of Alexandria

 - How many times was Cyril of Alexandria exiled or condemned — and by whom?

-- Cyril of Alexandria was not exiled or formally condemned during his lifetime.
-He faced opposition and political maneuvering, especially from Nestorius and his supporters, but maintained his position through ecclesiastical and imperial support.
+- Cyril of Alexandria was not exiled or condemned during his lifetime.
+Instead, he faced opposition and political maneuvering, particularly from Nestorius and his supporters, but he maintained his position and influence in the church.

 - Who were Cyril of Alexandria's main opponents, and how did they fight back?

-- Cyril's main opponent was Nestorius, the Patriarch of Constantinople, who argued against calling Mary Theotokos.
-Nestorius and his supporters fought back by appealing to the emperor and convening a rival council to challenge Cyril's positions.
+- Cyril's main opponent was Nestorius, the Patriarch of Constantinople, who argued for a distinction between Christ's divine and human natures.
+Nestorius and his supporters fought back by appealing to the emperor and other church leaders, but Cyril's theological arguments and political alliances ultimately prevailed.

 - What happened at the council Cyril of Alexandria attended or influenced?

-- At the Council of Ephesus in 431 CE, Cyril successfully led the condemnation of Nestorius and affirmed the title Theotokos for Mary.
-The council declared Cyril's Christological views as orthodox, solidifying his influence in the church.
+- At the Council of Ephesus in 431 CE, Cyril played a key role in condemning Nestorius and affirming the title Theotokos for Mary.
+The council declared that Christ's two natures were united in one person, aligning with Cyril's teachings and marking a significant moment in Christological orthodoxy.

 - What did Cyril of Alexandria write, and is any of it still read?

-- Cyril wrote extensively, including 'Thesaurus,' 'On the Unity of Christ,' and numerous letters and commentaries on the Bible.
-His works, especially on Christology, are still studied for their theological insights and historical significance.
+- Cyril wrote extensively, including theological treatises, biblical commentaries, and letters.
+His works, such as 'On the Unity of Christ' and his letters to Nestorius, are still studied today for their theological insights and historical significance.

 - Is Cyril of Alexandria considered a saint?
 By which traditions?